 ‘The submarine was taken deep and the first charge exploded at 40’ with three more following at close intervals.
 When the submarine had reached 80’four more charges exploded as the second destroyer passed overhead.
 I stopped every motor and allowed her to settle on the bottom in 152’ of water.
 There were no more charges but surface craft remained in the vicinity until 04:30hrs’

 We know from German sources that the depth charging was carried out by M1, M5 and M7 of the First Minesweeping Flotilla.
-It will be recalled that M5 had played a role in the destruction of Starfish.
+It will be recalled that M5 had played a role in the destruction of Starfish and some believe she may have sunk Seahorse.
 L23 later surfaced to report.
 It is not clear whether S-Gerȁt was used by the German vessels but they did inflict a severe depth charge drubbing on L23 which is not reflected in the sang froid language of the Patrol Report.
 L23 remained at periscope depth until 06:00hrs before surfacing to report: ‘One cruiser and two destroyers steering South East’

 Unity left Blyth on February 29th to hunt for Altmark.
 The previous month the crew of HMS Cossack had raided this Nazi prison ship to free 300 prisoners.
 The crew of Cossack had violated Norwegian territorial waters in the process.
 Neutral sensitivities were high.